 Once regarded as little more than an off-cut, oxtail now sells for much the same money as high-end sirloin.
-Cook it our way and you’ll realize why.
-Spicy oxtail stew is one of the world’s truly great, slow cooked, one-pot dishes.
+Cook it our way, and you’ll realize why.
+Spicy oxtail stew is one of the world’s truly great, slow-cooked, one-pot dishes.
+We also provide an easy shredded oxtail soup recipe (in the notes) to make great use of any leftovers from this stew.

 It’s strange how this happens.
 Foods that were once dirt cheap — and perhaps a little demeaned as poor man’s grub — become pricy delicacies.
 Oxtail is a prime example.
 It’s costly today because lots of people — and I mean lots — have discovered that it makes an outstandingly fine meal.
 As demand has soared, so have prices.
 Seems addicts still need their fix of oxtail stew.